Venmo vs. PayPal

 Send secure payments with the two most popular money apps

 Venmo and PayPal are two of the most popular payment platforms that can be used to send and receive money to and from friends or customers.
 PayPal was founded in 1998 as an electronic payment system tailored specifically to online commerce.
-Venmo was developed nine years later to make it easy for everyday users to send money to each other via text or a mobile device.
+Venmo was developed in 2009 to make it easy for everyday users to send money to each other via text or a mobile device.

 We reviewed both platforms based on cost and fees, ease of use, transaction limits, ratings, where each can be used, and more.
 Although there are many similarities between the two (PayPal actually owns Venmo), there are also important differences that sometimes make one better than the other.